Skip to main content

 National Insurance Benefits

-National insurance contributions are applicable when an individual is considered a resident of the Netherlands or is subject to payroll tax for employment conducted in the country.
-These contributions are collected through tax withholding.
+National insurance contributions are applicable when an individual is considered a resident of the Netherlands or is subject to Dutch payroll tax for work performed in the country.
 The key national insurance schemes include:

 Employee Insurance Benefits